hajonsoft/email-server-site/README.md

-# Harmonia Posta
+# Invite only email server

-**Harmonia Posta** is an invite-only email server platform that offers a secure and private experience for individuals to manage their electronic communications.
+The invite-only email server platform offers a secure and private experience for individuals to manage their electronic communications.

 ## Table of Contents